 In this section I examine the hypothesis proposed by the JJR2 authors, using the available data on the proportion of Catholic priests who report a homosexual orientation.
 From the 2002 LA Times Data we can estimate the proportion of priests ordained in or prior to any given year who reported a homosexual orientation.
 The results are shown in Figure 8.
 The pink bars show the percent homosexual of men ordained during each 5-year period; the red bars show the percent homosexual of all men ordained prior to (and including) that period.
 In 1950 only 2 percent of Catholic priests were homosexual, a proportion on par with the general population, about 1-2% of whom experience homosexual attraction.
-But in the decade after World War II homosexual men began to enter the priesthood in percentages well above their proportion in the population, and the Catholic priesthood increasingly reflected a concentration of homosexual men.
-From 1965 to 1995 an average of at least 1 in 5 priests ordained annually reported a homosexual orientation, a concentration which drove the overall proportion of homosexual men in the priesthood up to 16%, or one in six priests, by the late 1990s.
+But in the decade after World War II homosexual men began to enter the priesthood in percentages well above their proportion in the population, and the Catholic priestshood increasingly reflected a concentration of homosexual orientation, a concentration which drove the overall proportion of homosexual orientation, a concentration which drove the overall proportion of homosexual men in the priesthood up to 16%, or one in six priests, by the late 1990s.
 At this concentration, the proportion of Catholic priests who were homosexual was about ten times that of the general male population.